sdinteractive/SomethingDigital_Modal/README.md

 - **Error Message** Message that will be displayed to the user if there is an error submitting the form
 - **Cookie Duration** Number of days for lifetime of cookie that will flag the fact that the user saw the modal
 - **Skip Cookie Check** Will skip the cookie check and show the modal on each page load.
+- **Skip If Already Subscribed** Modal will not be shown if the user has already subscribed (email address exists in Newsletter Subscribers).
+This should most likely be set to "Yes", unless the modal will serve another purpose than to collect email addresses

 ## Query String Parameters